 Investing in Volunteers (IiV) is the UK quality standard recognising good practice in an organisation’s volunteer management.
 The accreditation is managed in England by NCVO and lasts for three years.
 Over 400 organisations from a diverse range of sectors have achieved the IiV award in the UK.
 Here is an information pack about the IiV process IiV Marketing Pack

-Dudley CVS Volunteer Centre and Wolverhampton Volunteer Centre are accredited IiV Advisors, which means they have undertaken training in supporting groups to work through the IiV Process.
+Dudley CVS Volunteer Centre is an accredited IiV Advisor, which means they have undertaken training in supporting groups to work through the IiV Process.
 To see what support they can offer you, please visit our IiV Advisor page.

 The IiV award consists of nine indicators illustrated by 46 practices.
 To achieve the award, an organisation needs to demonstrate that it has sufficient practices to demonstrate all nine indicators.
 All organisations registered for the IiV award work through a process of six steps.
 Why not visit our IiV Achievers page to read about local groups who have already achieved the Standard?

 Investing in Volunteers covers four key volunteer management themes:

 – selecting and matching volunteers to appropriate roles

 These areas have been divided into 9 indicators, each supported by a range of practices that organisations need to demonstrate in order to be awarded the Investing in Volunteers standard: